MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-landing-zone-content.md

 - Private applications: Internal applications deployed in hybrid cloud environments.
 - Public applications: Externally facing applications.

 The use cases are similar except for their security and network traffic rules.
-This architecture is designed to support the nuances of each.

 ### Components